ytree-project/ytree/doc/source/Loading.rst

 <http://popia.ft.uam.es/AHF/>`__ will output merger tree information.
 Most AHF outputs will contain a series of files (one per snapshot) linking a halo in that snapshot with its progenitors.
-These usually, but not always, have file names ending in ".AHF_mtree". *See below if these files have different names in your data.* The second way is to create a single file containing descendent/ancestor links for all halos from all snapshots.
+These usually, but not always, have file names ending in ".AHF_mtree".
+See :ref:`ahf-naming` if these files have different names in your data.
+The second way is to create a single file containing descendent/ancestor links for all halos from all snapshots.
 This file usually starts with "MergerTree\_" and ends with "-CRMratio2".
 As long as your data contains one of the above, everything should be fine even if the naming conventions are slightly different.

 Both formats save a series of files associated with each snapshot.
 Parameters are stored in ".parameters" and ".log" files and